achung89/react-futures/README.md

 `lazyObject` defers the evaluation of the object returning operation until a suspense operation takes place.

-`lazyArray` works the same way for arrays
+`lazyArray` works the same way for arrays.
+Here's an example using ramda's `zip` function:

 ```javascript
 import { lazyArray, futureArray } from 'react-futures'